Accelerated Information Gradient flow: Conclusion

 \section{Conclusion}

 In summary, we propose the framework of AIG flows by damping Hamiltonian flows with respect to certain information metrics in probability space.
-Theoretically, we establish the convergence rate of F-AIG and W-AIG flows.
+In theory, we establish the convergence rate of F-AIG and W-AIG flows.
 In algorithm, we propose particle formulations for W-AIG flow, KW-AIG and S-AIG flows.
 Numerically, we propose discrete-time algorithms and an adaptive restart technique to overcome numerical stiffness of AIG flows.
 To efficiently approximate $\nabla \log \rho_k(x)$, we introduce a novel kernel selection method by learning from Brownian-motion samples.
 Numerical experiments verify the acceleration effect of AIG flows and the strength of adaptive restart.

 In future works, we intend to systematically explain the stiffness of AIG flows and effects of adaptive restart.
 We shall apply our results to general information metrics, especially for generalized Wasserstein metrics.
 We expect to study the related sampling efficient optimization methods and discrete-time algorithms.
 We also plan to incorporate Hessian operators in probability space \cite{infso} in designing higher-order accelerated algorithms.
 We shall compare these information metrics induced methods in terms of both computational complexity and sampling efficiency.
+We expect that the proposed accelerated algorithms will be useful in scientific computing of Bayesian inverse problems.